joven-health-mike/MinesweeperCompose/README.md

 - `GameViewModel.kt`: Manages interactions with the `GameController.kt`.
 - `GameState.kt`: Represents the UI state of the game.
+- `GameController.kt`: Manages interactions with the field and publishes game events.
 - `GameStateEventConsumer.kt`: Listens for game events and updates the UI state accordingly.
 - `TileViewClickListener.kt`: Handles functionality for clicks and long-clicks on the game field, and dispatches those actions to the view model.